gofrolist/molecule-action/README.md

     molecule_working_dir:
     description: |
-      Path to another directory in the repository, where molecule command will be issued from Useful in those cases where Ansible roles are not in git repository root.
+      Path to another directory in the repository, where molecule command will be issued from.
+      Useful in those cases where Ansible roles are not in git repository root.
     required: false
     default: '${GITHUB_REPOSITORY}'